ImGajeed76/athena_v2/README.md

 ## Community and Support

 Join our growing community and be a part of the Athena Learning journey!
-While we are in the process of setting up a Discord server for more interactive discussions, you can currently reach us via email for support and inquiries at support@athena-learning.ch.
+Engage in lively discussions, get support, and collaborate with others on our [Discord server](https://discord.gg/vNb4suv6Xt).
+For additional support and inquiries, feel free to reach out to us via email at support@athena-learning.ch.

 ## License